 Nonantum (no/nan/tum).
 The name itself comes from a Native American word meaning ‘blessing’ or ‘prayer’, but has become synonymous with ‘family’.
 Originally opened on July 4th, 1884, The Nonantum’s 28 original rooms and 10 original staff have grown, and with the hotel’s growth, the Nonantum’s vision has also grown.
 The family- owned and run Nonantum is proud to be a dedicated member of the community, supporting multiple causes and initiatives in the Southern Maine area, with staff members sitting on multiple local and state boards, and participating in events state-wide to support causes close to heart of The Nonantum.
 The heart that beats at the center of The Nonantum begins with the Ginn Family, the devoted owners since 1994, and continues outward through their staff, to their guests.
-The passion for family, coupled with the unshakable values of the Nonantum, and Maine itself, push The Nonantum to be constantly evolving and improving to give our guests, property, and staff the experience and treatment that each deserves.
+The passion for family, coupled with the unshakable values of the Nonantum, and Maine itself, pushes The Nonantum to be constantly evolving and improving to give our guests, property, and staff the experience and treatment that each deserves.

 Chronological History of the Resort